MineWitherMC/trinium2/README.md

 * Please report any bugs (debug.txt is sometimes useful).

 ## Compatibility
 Requires Minetest `5.0.0-ddd03c3` or higher.
+Probably some older builds work too, but it's not guaranteed.

 ## Features
 * Fantastic Ore and Map Generation System (WIP)
 * Realistic (petro)chemistry
 * Research system
-* Pulse Network, my approach to storage systems (not done yet)
+* Pulse Network, my approach to storage systems (not finished yet)
-* Some kind of Tinkers' Construct port
+* Some kind of Tinkers' Construct port (cannot be finished for now)
 * Multiblocks
 * **Feature-Requests are always welcome, and most of them will be implemented!**